 Also, it is better that before your move, you and your child learn at least the basics of the country’s language and culture!

-– If you are moving to The Hague, have a look at my ENJOY your life in The Hague program.
-I also offer cultural trainings for individuals and families designed for internationals who want to adjust easier and quicker to the new placesa.
+– If you are moving to The Hague, I also offer cultural trainings for individuals and families designed for internationals who want to adjust easier and quicker to the new place.

 4) Adapt and gain self-confidence